dullroar/ten-steps-to-linux-survival/Step02.md

 UNIX file systems also have both these types of links (which isn't surprising, given that Microsoft got the ideas from UNIX).
 Both are created with the [`ln`](http://linux.die.net/man/1/ln)\drcmd{ln} command.
-A "soft link"\index{Files and Directories!Soft links} is equivalent to a Windows shortcut, and can point to a file or a directory, and can point to anything on any mounted file system:
+A "soft link"\index{files and directories!soft links} is equivalent to a Windows shortcut, and can point to a file or a directory, and can point to anything on any mounted file system:

 \drcap{Soft links example}